|

 PRINCIPLES

-These qualities I describe have universal applicability, and people should utilise them in their own unique fashion.
-They make life worth living.
 From childhood, I thought that there is much good to be learned from the world, and enlightenment is invariably beneficial; nothing is trivial.
-For example, besides literature, science, art and music, I have a fascination and long-standing interest in electronics, computers, technology, transportation, and aviation.
+For example, besides literature, science, art, and music, I have a fascination and long-standing interest in electronics, computers, technology, transportation, and aviation.
 I am convinced that only by careful, ongoing study of all aspects of worthy human endeavour can we attain true freedom in life.
+Because of this, I have a strong sense of commitment and loyalty, and a powerful desire to see justice and rightness prevail in the world; actually, these qualities are so vital, they should exist at the core of every human being, as they have universal applicability; people should utilise them in their own unique fashion.
+They make life worth living.

-On the other side of the coin, to have no hunger to learn about the great and glorious things of this world, to have no enthusiasm for the concepts of justice, wisdom, virtue, harmony, and beauty, is absolutely unfathomable to me.
-Yet, such persons are numerous throughout every society.
-How else can we describe them except as soulless creatures, hollow shells who are like automatons?
-That is not an unfair appraisal, it is the absolute truth.
+On the other side of the coin, there are those who have no hunger to learn about the great and glorious things of this world, no enthusiasm for the concepts of justice, wisdom, virtue, harmony, and beauty.
+Yet, such uncultured persons are numerous throughout every society.
+Let us be truthful: How else can we describe them except as soulless creatures?
 Such people are not only destroying their own lives, they are harming others as well.
 These are the liars and frauds, materialists and narcissists, nihilists and atheists — in short, hypocrites of every variety, who interfere with, frustrate and thwart all the great projects in the world.

-I base myself on something called Christian Idealism, a worldview which seeks to promote, facilitate, and encourage the highest levels of accomplishment in the areas of morality, ethics, aesthetics, science and technology.
-However, in order to overcome the obstacles that stand in the way of such accomplishment, people must be able to clearly see the world as it truly is.
+However, in order to overcome the obstacles that stand in the way of great accomplishments, people must be able to clearly see the world as it truly is.
 Thus, spirituality is about bringing the ideal to life by conquering all challenges efficiently and definitively.
 Every educated person must do his part to bring forth, promote and preserve high culture, art, letters, science and religion.
 Idealism and perfectionism are not illnesses or pathologies, but should be at the very core of our supposedly Christian Western society.
 'The kingdom of God does not come with your careful observation, nor will people say, "Here it is," or "There it is," because the Kingdom of God is within you.'
 (Luke 17:20).

 Thus, the time has come to focus again on ideals in relationships.
 In my writings, I make the facts known about family, marriage, friendship, government, and religion, as I have discovered them through extensive and careful research and reflection.
 Specifically, my goal is to determine how thinking and behaviour are spurred, limited or facilitated by nature, background, social environment, and particularly, Free Will.
 Because people act with Free Will, they act with calculation, they are not simply victims of their environment.
 The intelligent person needs to know what people are really thinking, what facts they are leaving out, what methods they are using.
-Ultimately, I would like to connect with an audience that is educated and literate, who want to see someone state the objective truth (for once!) about man's inner motivations; they are looking for someone to re-establish the primacy of the concept of Free Will.
+Ultimately, I would like to connect with an audience that wants to see someone state the objective truth about man's inner motivations; they are looking for someone to re-establish the primacy of the concept of Free Will.

 VISION

-From early childhood, my interests broadened and I became attracted to many different areas, despite the dull routine I had to follow in classroom.
+From childhood, my interests broadened and I became attracted to many different areas, despite the dull routine I had to follow in classroom.
 Since I was always results orientated, I didn't care for the abstruse theoretical approach used by schools in the fields of art, sociology, anthropology, history or psychology.
-Thus, except for history, I never studied these important fields in any advanced course, but approached them using my own perspective, taking what I liked, and discarding what I didn't.
+I always approached these areas using my own perspective, taking what I liked, and discarding what I didn't.
 This challenged me to assemble a comprehensive view of the individual's interactions with society.
-Most others would not have risen to the challenge, but I did, for I saw the huge importance in fully comprehending such interactions.

 As someone committed to harmony, justice and peace, my activities are manifold, but I have two primary functions, as author and artist.
 As an author, I take a philosopher's approach to a social subject, something that is rarely done.
 For the sake of doing justice to a complex but highly important subject, I lay out and address the basic dynamics of human nature, focussing narrowly on the topic at hand, and prioritize conclusions and integrate results with each other.
-I sincerely wish to offer valuable assistance to others by adding to the common well of knowledge and wisdom, and in line with this, my goal is to release a series of major independent works about society, which are ground-breaking, sophisticated, modular in both topic and approach.
+I sincerely wish to offer valuable assistance to others by adding to the common well of knowledge and wisdom.

-I believe that one can bring together and harmonise different meaningful manifold aspects in one life, one can be whatever one set's his mind to do, with faith and God's help.
+I believe that one can bring together and harmonise different meaningful aspects in one life, one can be whatever one set's his mind to do, with appropriate and healthy self-confidence.
 God gave us intellect and imagination, the two great tools that make us infinitely higher than other creatures, but it is up to us, using our individual will, to apply these tools as we see fit.
 It is a great virtue to maximise the development of these resources, and conversely, it is a grave sin to waste them.

 Paul Dennis Sporer